3rd October 2020 Freeminers' AGM to be held at the Speech House

 Cllr Martin said: “The health services in the Forest are in a state of flux at the moment with the proposed closure of the Dilke and Lydney Hospitals and the building of a new GP surgery in Cinderford.
 “So I think this is the right time to consider the re-introduction of some sort of birthing facility.
 “I am aware that there are not the resources for a full maternity unit but I would like to see a birthing facility or even just a birthing room supported by midwives to give local women the chance to give birth to their own little Foresters.
 “I know it’s a dream but maybe it’s time to push forward to reinstate foresters’ rights.”

-Maurice Bent, a Forest of Dean Verderer and former miner, saId: “This is fantastic news.
-It would have a huge cultural impact on the Forest and would be very popular.
-“It would save ... (women) having their babies at home or going into Gloucester.”
+Maurice Bent, a Forest of Dean Verderer and former miner, said: “This is fantastic news.
+It would have a huge cultural impact on the Forest and would be very popular."

--article in the Forester 18th July 2018
+-article in the Forester, 18th July 2018

 Oakdale Colliery visit 1988.